 Traditionally digital automation has been something of a Horizon Three project with the IT teams.
-Now, however, every CXO is grappling with technologies like RPA, Big Data, AI, Cognitive Automation, etc. To complicate the issue, there are too many vendors, no clear rules and too much noise.
+Now, however, every CXO hoping to take enterprise search into the future is grappling with technologies like RPA, Big Data, AI, Cognitive Automation, etc. To complicate the issue, there are too many vendors, no clear rules and too much noise.

 Help is here.
 At the risk of sounding prescriptive, we provide an algorithm to help you chart your digital automation agenda.

 Put all the technologies aside – Start with the assumption that everything can be automated.
 Think about the most important repetitive tasks, decisions or processes your team must complete.
 Think about how having these workflows completed within milliseconds instead of days or weeks would impact your business.
 Include the revenue impact – in most of our client work we have found that disruptive automation usually shows up as a competitive advantage in marketplace, and not just as immediate costs savings.

 One of the key advantages of technologies like artificial intelligence is that they make things possible.
 Especially, things that are either beyond human limits, or are cost prohibitive if done manually.
 Any strategic approach to digital automation must include such ever-elusive projects.
 Invest in workshops for out-of-the-box brainstorming on what is possible and then add all those ideas to this list.
 Sort it by potential impact in terms of costs, revenue potential or quality of outcomes.